Montana Draw Odds & Application Guide

 How to Apply: Step by Step

-- Create an MT FWP account at fwp.mt.gov well before the deadline.
-Out-of-state hunters need a valid ALS (Automated Licensing System) account with current ID information.
+- Create an MT FWP account at fwp.mt.gov well before the deadline — out-of-state hunters need a valid ALS (Automated Licensing System) account with current ID information on file.

 - Complete Hunter Education if you haven’t already.
-Montana accepts other states’ certifications.
+Montana accepts certifications from other states.

-- Submit your Deer/Elk Combo Application by March 15.
-Select your first-choice limited-entry district for elk and/or deer.
-You can also select bonus-point-only if you don’t want to enter the draw this year.
+- Submit your Deer/Elk Combo Application by March 15 — pick your first-choice limited-entry district for elk and/or deer, or go bonus-point-only if you’d rather skip the draw this cycle.

 - Submit your Moose/Sheep/Goat Application by March 15 if applicable.

 - Wait for results.
-Deer/elk draw results post in mid-May.
-Antelope results come in late June.
+Deer/elk draw results post mid-May, antelope in late June.
 Check your FWP account online.

-- If drawn: Your permit will be available through the FWP portal.
-Confirm district boundaries, season dates, and any special regulations for your unit.
+- If drawn: Pull up your permit through the FWP portal and confirm district boundaries, season dates, and any special regulations for your unit.

-- If not drawn: You automatically receive a bonus point for that species.
+- If not drawn: FWP automatically drops a bonus point onto your account for that species.

 Application Tips

 - Apply solo unless your group members share similar point levels.
-Group applications use the lowest member’s squared points.
+Group applications use the lowest member’s weighted points.
 A mismatch destroys your advantage.

 - Don’t surrender drawn tags.
 If you draw a district you applied for, hunt it.
 Surrendering a tag after the draw wastes the tag, resets your points, and removes an opportunity from the pool.
 Only apply for districts you’re genuinely willing to hunt.